 Overall Series Standings

 - Overall series standing will be scored for all categories except Cat 5 Men & Women

-- A rider’s best 6 of 7 races in the series count toward the overall series standings
+- All five races in the series count toward the overall series standings

 - The final race of the year is scored for single points in the same way as all other races

 - If you upgrade to another category in the middle of the season, points are not carried over

 1st through 25th places receive points as follows:

 Ties will be broken by greatest number of wins, or, if still tied, by the placing in the final race.

 Results Review Protocol